 Of the 30 recalls reviewed by the inspector general, 23 were Class 1 recalls, which means they can cause death or irreversible health problems.
 The other 7 were Class 2, which can result in up to months-long hospital stays.
 1 infant and 2 fetuses died in the recalls examined between October 2012 and May 2015 and multiple illnesses were reported.

 To its credit, the FDA is making major efforts for the recall process.
 It has focused on improving communications with the public and will likely begin naming stores where infected products are sold, along with the companies that make them.
-If you believe you have been a victim of a contaminated food product, our Milwaukee personal injury attorneys at Casey Law Offices may be able to help you in determining whether you have a case.
+If you believe you have been a victim of a contaminated food product, our Wisconsin personal injury attorneys at Casey Law Offices may be able to help you in determining whether you have a case.

 Wisconsin has strict product liability laws, which mean you do not have to show proof of negligence on behalf of the manufacturer or supplier.
 You may be able to do so by proving this negligence occurred in the manufacturing or supplying processes, in regard to a failure to exercise reasonable care in making or distributing the contaminated food product responsible for your illness.